-Egypt activist who urged prisoner release amid virus freed
+Egypt frees detainee amid calls for releases due to virus

+According to rights groups, thousands are held in Egypt's jails awaiting trials.
+Over 3,000 people were arrested in September alone in the most recent crackdown on dissent that followed a rare few protests demanding el-Sissi to step down.

+Also on Friday, Egypt's health ministry announced that the total number of confirmed coronavirus cases has reached 285 including eight deaths.
+The number of recovered patients that were discharged from the quarantine has reached 39, added the statement posted on an official government Facebook page.

-CAIRO — The mother of a prominent Egyptian activist was released from detention after her arrest the previous day for staging a protest demanding that prisoners be released amid the coronavirus pandemic, her daughter said.
+The mother of a prominent Egyptian activist was released from detention after her arrest the previous day for staging a protest demanding that prisoners be released amid the coronavirus pandemic, her daughter said.

 Laila Soueif, the mother of imprisoned 38-year-old activist Alaa Abdel Fattah, was released late Thursday after being arrested a day earlier along with her daughter, sister and another female activist.
 The women had rallied outside the headquarters of Egypt's Cabinet in downtown Cairo raising banners reading: "Release prisoners."